 The essential oils in these serums are the powerhouse ingredients that will help to heal and transform your skin, so it’s best to pick the highest quality you can get!

-You can opt for a shop like Young Living, or you can simply purchase your oils from Amazon or even at a reputable shops like Whole Foods.
+You can opt for a shop like Young Living, or you can simply purchase your oils from Amazon or even at reputable shops like Whole Foods.
 Another brand I use and trust is Vitruvi, and they actually do have a lot of oils for sale on Amazon which is really handy—I linked to those throughout the post.

 Just make sure you’re buying from someone who has a good reputation and plenty of positive reviews!